KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 20. I created a new function called "amount" which should return the value of the card = 11  if the expectedValue = 1 and 10 if the expectedValue is greater than 10.
 The first figure in the array of cards (index=0, expected value=1) has assigned the class in the css which contains an image of Ace as a background.
 Every following card has a background image compatible with expected value number (or index number + 1) which gives exactly the same value as the presented on the card image for the User.
 The cards with figures (queen, king and jack) in the actual game have a value of 10, therefore I placed them in the end of the array of figures, which means their expected value will be: 11, 12, 13...
 The function "amount" is responsible for adjustment of the value assigned in the cards array with the value required in the game.
 21. I adjusted names for html files, keeping only the main file called index and named a second one "game_page" because naming two files with index could interfere with the server while rendering a page.
-I also add some styling to modals, card elements and input fields.I realised that the function "amount" wasn't working because I hadn't specified the card out of the array of cards for each player.
+I also add some styling to modals, card elements and input fields.I realised that the function "amount" wasn't working because I haven't specified the card out of the array of cards for each player.
 Therefore I created a new variable ("cardGameValue") in order to point out the one chosen card and then store inside this variable a function "amount".
 22. The next function I created is called "totalValue".
 It takes two parameters into account: "whichPlayer" and "cardGameValue".
 It is a universal function, which will be called every time when a player will receive a card and sum the game values of the cards added.
 Those separate sums are stored in variables called: "player1Value" and "player2Value".
 23. In order to create the next function "drawNewCard" I used the function givePlayerSomeCards and specified the amount to 1.
 I placed this function inside another function which will disable the "Draw" after the user meets the maximum number of cards he can draw (in this case it is 2 cards).
 Thanks to a new variable I declared called "count", this function is more reusable- at any point it is possible to change the maximum number of cards.I also created a function "drawCardPlayerOne" which is supposed to add one random card to the player one (computer) only if the sum of his cards is smaller than 17.
 The function will be called when User decides to end the set and click the "Check" button.
 24. Function "showMessage" is called everytime there is an event of click happening on the page and will render a message for a User in the middle part of the deck.
 I used the "innerText" property of the element paragraph existing in my HTML and accessed this element via the document method "getElemenyById".